kelset/Diurnalis/GrappaHat/template_grappahat.md

 ######The speaker bio

 As title, the speaker short bio.
-Or infos.
+Or info.
 Or whatever.

 ######The conference description